forcedotcom/salesforcedx-vscode/docs/_articles/en/lwc/localdev.md

 lang: en
 ---

+## View Local Development Documentation in the Lightning Web Components Developer Guide

-**Important:** The local development documentation has moved!
-View it in the [Lightning Web Components Developer Guide](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.get_started_local_dev).
+The Local Development Server is a Salesforce CLI plug-in that configures and runs a Lightning Web Components-enabled server on your computer.
+See the full documentation in the [Lightning Web Components Developer Guide](https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.get_started_local_dev).

 ## Run Local Development SFDX Commands in VS Code